pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 Also, we'll refactor our code into separate files, since Ionic Creator put everything in one.
 Finally, we'll add the calculator logic so that our calculator will work as expected.

 > Generally, putting all the code in one file and mixing logic and presentation (JavaScript and HTML code) is simply a big NO-NO, and often referred to as [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 You can learn more about refactoring your code from the cult book [Refactoring: Improving the Design of Existing Code](http://amzn.to/1LWo4Ow) by Martin Fowler, Kent Beck, and others.
-If you're searching for a bit lighter introduction to refactoring and good programing practices in general I can't recomment the classic [Code Complete 2](http://amzn.to/1LWomoq) by Steve McConnell enough.
+If you're searching for a bit lighter introduction to refactoring and good programming practices in general I can't recommend the classic [Code Complete 2](http://amzn.to/1LWomoq) by Steve McConnell enough.

 ### index.html file
 The starting point of our Ionic application is `index.html`.
-Now we'll go step by step throguh the this file by explaining the certain lines of code.
+Now we'll go step by step through this file by explaining the certain lines of code.
 Also, we'll remove the unnecessary pieces, and move some other parts of the code to different files.

 The `<meta>` element is used to properly resize our application on mobile devices.